 I find it surprising that limiting my consumption of sugar and caffeine has been one of the most difficult parts of my healing journey!
 Diabetes runs in my family, and my blood sugar was rising, and even a fear of disease or death did not limit my sugar consumption!
 However, when I considered that decreasing this mental and physical attachment to sugar may be a way to use my body-mind in a more expanded way...
 I became more motivated.
 On a spiritual level, decreasing these attachments may be a way to experience more joy and love.
 And who doesn't want more joy and love?

-💜≈ For more insights on ways to heal the body-mind and grow in spiritual awareness, I encourage you to check out my second book, Healing with Awareness.
+💜≈ My second book, Healing with Awareness, has many more insights on how to heal the body-mind and grow in spiritual awareness.
 If you would like to receive future insights in your inbox, please join the blog below.